forderud/UnixSharedLibs/static-glibc/README.md

-Test code for different approaches for building **shared libraries** on Linux that are **compatible with older glibc and libstdc++ versions** than the version used to compile the library.
+Test code for different approaches for building **shared libraries** on Linux that are **compatible with a wide range of distributions and versions**, including glibc and libstdc++ versions older than the version used to compile the library.

 ### Alternative 1: Build on oldest supported system